 Starting in the 1985 college basketball season, the shot clock was set to 45 seconds.
 In 1993, the shot clock was changed to 35 seconds for men and 30 seconds for women.
-The shot clock is intended to run continuously during every live ball situation and only stops when the game clock stops.
-The offensive team must attempt a field goal before the shot clock expires.
+In the 2015-16, a 30 second shot clock was implemented for men's college basketball, and has remained in place ever since.

 Starting the Clock

-- After a team makes a field goal and the other team takes the ball out of bounds, the shot clock is reset and starts again when the ball is touched on the throw-in.
+- After a team makes a field goal and the other team takes the ball out of bounds, the shot clock is reset and starts again when the ball is touched on the throw-in

-- If the offensive team misses an attempted field goal but assumes an offensive rebound, the shot clock is reset and the team receives another 35 or 30 seconds to attempt another field goal.
+- If the offensive team misses an attempted field goal but assumes an offensive rebound, the shot clock is reset and the team receives another 30 seconds to attempt another field goal

 Based in Nebraska, Jeremy Hoefs began writing fitness, nutrition, outdoor and hunting articles in 2006.
 His articles have been published in "Star City Sports," "Hunting Fitness Magazine" and RutWear field journals, as well as on the Western Whitetail website.
 Hoefs graduated with a Bachelor of Science in exercise science from Nebraska Wesleyan University.